 \paragraph{\textbf{Rewrite systems in compilers}} Program rewriting is prevalent in compilers.
 Production-level compilers use peephole optimizers to perform local rewrites.
 LLVM~\cite{llvm} uses InstCombine \cite{llvm_instcombine} and VectorCombine \cite{llvm_vectorcombine} to perform IR rewrites on scalars and vectors respectively.
 Further, there have been many works such as Alive~\cite{alive}, Alive2~\cite{alive2}, Souper~\cite{souper} that try to prove or automatically find such rewrites inside traditional compilers.
 TASO~\cite{taso} and PET~\cite{pet} have looked into how rewrites can be used to optimize tensor computations in tensor compilers.
 Domain specific languages such as Halide~\cite{halide} include extensive rewrite engines to perform optimizations~\cite{halide-rewrites}.
 Even complicated optimization passes such as dataflow optimizations~\cite{multiple-rewrites} and vectorization~\cite{vegen} can be expressed as a series of rewrites.
 In fact, the compiler infrastructure MLIR~\cite{mlir} is rooted on the premise of rewriting to express complex IR transformations. \system{} takes inspiration from these systems that mainly perform static program rewrites and performs rewrites for \code{pandas} implemented in the dynamically-typed Python language.

 \paragraph{\textbf{Dynamic Optimization}} There has been a large body of work that optimizes programs at runtime.
-Just-in-time (JIT) compilation is one common technique applied to interpreted languages like Javascript (TraceMonkey \cite{trace-monkey}, V8 \cite{v8-engine}) and non-native languages like Java (HotSpot \cite{java-hotspot}).
-Recently, Python also started to enjoy significant speedups from optimization at runtime, with the release of the specializing adaptive interpreter \cite{python-spec-adapt-interp}.
-All these methods differ in one key aspect from our method: they optimize the host language, focusing on low-level optimizations (on each language's bytecode) and not the host-library combination.
-On the other hand, our technique can perform higher-level (i.e., library-level), and more impactful improvements because it understands the semantics of both the host language and the library.
+Just-in-time (JIT) compilation is one common technique applied to interpreted languages like Javascript (TraceMonkey \cite{trace-monkey}, V8 \cite{v8-engine}) and recently Python \cite{python-spec-adapt-interp}, but also non-native languages like Java (HotSpot \cite{java-hotspot}).
+However, all these methods optimize the host language, focusing on low-level optimizations and not the host-library combination.
+On the other hand, our technique can perform higher-level (and higher-impact) improvements because it understands the semantics of both the host language and the library.